DSRovinsky/ds.rovinsky/content/publication/Rovinsky_etal_2019/index.md

 ---
-title: "The pre-Pleistocene fossil thylacinids (Dasyuromorphia: Thylacinidae) and the evolutionary context of the modern thylacine"
+title: "Did the thylacine violate the costs of carnivory?
+Body mass and sexual dimorphism of an iconic Australian marsupial"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here